srai98i/100-Days-Of-Code/README.md

 ### Day 4
 - Focused on Codewars to strengthen my Vanilla JS and problem solving skills.
 Practiced applying different array methods to find solutions.

+### Day 5
+- Made progress with the Instagram React Native Clone and finished building the HomeScreen component.
+Learnt about dynamic styling.
+- Attempted to build components without assistance and then compared my code to code from a tutorial.
+Seeing how someone more experienced would go about writing the same code I am writing is giving me an insight into how to write cleaner, more readable code.